hipay/hipay-docs/hipay-enterprise-sdk-android/04-Installation-and-configuration.md

 Do not forget to **replace the username and password arguments with your API username and password**.

+The last parameter is the Payment card storage option.
+You can find more information in the [Card storage feature](#usage-making-payments-core-wrapper-advanced-integration-card-storage-feature) page.

 Once your app goes live, you need to set the environment to `Environment.Production`.